Chad Tax Calculator (2026)

 Frequently asked questions

-How much income tax do I pay in Chad if I'm an expat working there?
+How much income tax do I pay if I work in Chad?

-Chad uses a progressive income tax system with six brackets.
+Chad uses a progressive income tax system with 6 brackets.
 The first XAF 800,000 of annual income is tax-free, then rates increase from 10.5% up to 30% on income above XAF 12,000,000.
-Most expats will fall into the lower brackets unless they earn significantly above average local wages.
+Most employees will fall into the lower brackets unless they earn a high salary.

-Employees in Chad pay 3.5% in social security contributions, capped at XAF 17,500 annually.
-The good news is these contributions are deductible from your taxable income, which reduces the amount subject to income tax.
+Employees in Chad contribute 3.5% of their gross income to social security, with a monthly ceiling of XAF 500,000 (capped at XAF 17,500 annually).
+This contribution is deductible from your taxable income, which reduces the amount of income tax you owe.

-Do I need to pay any other mandatory deductions besides income tax and social security?
+Do I have to pay any other mandatory deductions besides income tax and social security?

-Yes, there is a Rural Intervention Fund (FIR) deduction of XAF 480 per year that all employees pay.
-This is a fixed amount separate from income tax and social security, though it's relatively small compared to other deductions.
+Yes, there is a Rural Intervention Fund (FIR) surcharge of XAF 480 per year that all employees must pay.
+This is a fixed amount and is separate from income tax and social security contributions.

-What is the take-home pay calculation in Chad after all deductions?
+What is the take-home pay calculation in Chad?

-Your take-home pay is calculated by subtracting income tax, social security contributions (3.5% up to XAF 17,500 cap), and the FIR surcharge (XAF 480) from your gross income.
-The social security contributions reduce your taxable income first, which can lower your overall tax burden.
+Your take-home pay is calculated by subtracting income tax, the 3.5% social security contribution, and the FIR surcharge from your gross salary.
+The social security contribution reduces your taxable income before the progressive tax brackets are applied.

 Compare Chad with another country